alirezanet/Husky.Net/README.md

 - This library inspired and is a combination of [husky](https://github.com/typicode/husky) & [lint-staged](https://github.com/okonet/lint-staged) & VsCode Task runner!, for **DotNet**, so make sure to support them too!

 ## Known issues
-- On Linux/Mac you can only use the full path for the task runner command e.g. `/bin/touch` instead of `touch`.
-- CLI Colors disappears when executed from hooks.
+- Husky run colors disappears when executed from hooks.
-- husky run `--name` and `--group` not working.